 Rent is affordable in Las Vegas compared to the national average and when directly compared with other major U.S. cities.
 The median Las Vegas home price is currently $307,000 according to the Greater Las Vegas Association of Realtors.
 Buying a condo or townhome is even more affordable at an average price of $171,250.

-For those moving from the east coast or midwest, you may be surprised to learn that most Las Vegas homes do not have basements.
+For those moving from the east coast or Midwest, you may be surprised to learn that most Las Vegas homes do not have basements.
 The soil in this desert is not ideal for deep digging (unless you’re building a resort, of course).
-Bbuilders tend not to build homes with this amenity commonly found in other housing markets.
-For extra storage space, Las Vegas residents turn to Life Storage to store seasonal and other belongings.
+Builders tend not to build homes with this amenity commonly found in other housing markets.
+For extra storage space, residents turn to Life Storage locations in Las Vegas to store seasonal and other belongings.

 Las Vegas Job Market